margolanier/mastermind/README.md

-# mastermind
+# chatterbox

-Board game that challenges the player to identify the order and color of a series of pegs.

-Teamed with a back-end developer to generate the correct combination and communicate the user's guesses and server feedback.
+A chat app that allows the user to send, receive, and delete messages.